Øravík: Varðagøtur

 Just south of Øravík up in the mountains is a place called Mannaskarð, where the old walking paths from five villages meet, these paths are called varðagøtur in Faroese, named after "varðar", which means cairn.
 These are all around the island between the villages and other places, so people could find their way in the old days, before the roads for cars were made.
 On Mannaskarð the paths from Øravík, Fámjin, Hov, Porkeri and Vágur meet.
 Sometimes hiking trips are arranged along these old paths.

 Folklore

 Øravík is mentioned in Suduroy Saga (Suðuroyar Sagnir) several times, i.e. in the story about Vísa Marjun (Wise Marion).
 One of the stories about her tell about how she scared away the pirates who ravaged at that time.
 They embarked in Hvalba and wanted to go to all of the island to steal what they could find.
-People escaped up in the mountains to hide in caves there, but Wise Marion was not scared, she stood and waited for them and sent a retarded boy towards them.
+People escaped up in the mountains to hide in caves there, but Wise Marion was not scared, she stood and waited for them and sent a mentally challenged boy towards them.
 According to the story the pirates got scared that she may put a spell on them, so they turned around and went back to Hvalba.
 The pirates were called Turks, but they came from Algier in North Africa, which was a part of the Ottoman Empire.